Wendy12345aa/pet/docs/BAT_FILES_SUMMARY.md

 - **Clean source**: All .class files go to `target/` directory
 - **Organized structure**: Scripts are in logical directories
 - **Clear purpose**: Each script has a specific, well-defined function
 - **Professional**: Follows standard project organization practices
+- **Comprehensive cleanup**: Single cleanup script handles all cleanup tasks